By Alyson Coombes

 Read language-specific magazines like New Books in German, which round up the best new books.
 This is a great way to keep track of trends, new authors, prizes etc. and you never know, you might find your dream project there.

-Pro Helvetia also do their own annual round-up of new Swiss literature (by writers working in French, German, Italian and Romansh) called 12 Swiss Books, though note that these books do have samples commissioned already as part of the project.
+Pro Helvetia also do their own annual round-up of new Swiss literature (by writers working in French, German, Italian and Romansh) called Translate Swiss Books.

 Can I pitch books to UK/US publishers?